k-flynn-webdev/feathers-docker-api-base/README.md

 2. Install your dependencies

     ```
-    cd path/to/app-short-cal-api
+    cd path/to/feathers-docker-api-base
-    npm install
+    yarn install
     ```

 3. Start your app

     ```
-    npm run migrate # Run migrations to set up the database
+    yarn run migrate
-    npm start
+    yarn run docker:dev
     ```

 ## Testing

-Run `npm test` and all your tests in the `test/` directory will be run.
+Run `yarn run test` and all your tests in the `test/` directory will be run.

 ## Scaffolding